WalletConnect/walletconnect-docs/docs/specs/clients/push/push-authentication.md

 iss - did:key of an identity key.
-Enables to resolve attached blockchain account. ksu - key server for identity key verification aud - The Cast Server url / projectID sub - blockchain account that push subscription has been proposed for
+Enables to resolve attached blockchain account. ksu - key server for identity key verification aud - The Cast Server url / projectID sub - blockchain account that push subscription has been proposed for (did:pkh)

 Expiry should be calculated from addition of issuance date and and push request ttl (86400 seconds)